ammeyjohn/OpenTrends/OpenTrends.md

   - Small code size
 * [toastr](https://github.com/CodeSeven/toastr) (**MIT**) - toastr is a Javascript library for non-blocking notifications. jQuery is required.
 The goal is to create a simple core library that can be customized and extended.
 * [jQuery-Notebook](http://raphaelcruzeiro.github.io/jquery-notebook/) (**MIT**) - A simple, clean and elegant WYSIWYG rich text editor for web aplications.
+* [One Page Scroll](https://github.com/peachananr/onepage-scroll) - Create an Apple-like one page scroll website (iPhone 5S website) with One Page Scroll plugin.

 ### HTML5 ###
 * [pixi.js](https://github.com/GoodBoyDigital/pixi.js/) (**MIT**) - Super fast HTML 5 2D rendering engine that uses webGL with canvas fallback.